dcrules2/pl-sample-storacha/README.md

 import * as cheerio from 'cheerio';
 import { fileURLToPath } from 'url';
 import { config } from 'dotenv';

+// Load environment variables from .env in root directory
+//Will need to change this path if running from this directory vs src dotenv.config({ path: '../.env' });

 // URL of the HTML page to download const url = process.env.WEBSITE; //We are using 'https://http.cat/' as an example